Khorramshahr: History

-Until 1847, at which time it became Persian territory (according to Article II of the Treaty of Erzurum), Khorramshahr was alternately claimed and occupied by Persia and Turkey.
+It was the capital of the Sheikdom of Muhammara, and until 1847, at which time it became Persian territory (according to Article II of the Treaty of Erzurum), Khorramshahr was alternately claimed and occupied by Persia and Turkey.
 Its ruler at the time was an Arab sheikh.

 Iran–Iraq War

 Because of the war, the population of Khorramshahr dropped from 146,706 in the 1976 census to 0 in the 1986 census.
 The population reached 34,750 in the 1991 census and by the 2006 census it reached 123,866, and according to World Gazetteer its population as of 2012 is 138,398, making the population close to what it was before the war.

+Demographics

 Mandaean community

 Khorramshahr is home to a Mandaean community.
 It is one of the last remaining locations in the world where Neo-Mandaic is still spoken.
 There are only a few hundred speakers of the Khorramshahr dialect of Neo-Mandaic.

+Population

+At the time of the 2006 National Census, the city's population was 123,866 in 26,385 households.
+The following census in 2011 counted 129,418 people in 33,623 households.
+The 2016 census measured the population of the city as 133,097 people in 37,124 households.

+Language

+The linguistic composition of the city: